cuongnd9/awesome-linux-apps/README.md

 ## Brower

-- [Brave](https://brave.com/) - The primary goal of Brave is to concentrate on blocking trackers.
+- [Brave](https://brave.com/) - Secure, Fast & Private Web Browser with Adblocker.
-- [Chrome](https://www.google.com/chrome/) - Chrome is a powerful web browser with the modern features.
+- [Chrome](https://www.google.com/chrome/) - A fast, simple and secure browser for all devices.
-- [Chromium](http://www.chromium.org/) - Chromium is the open source code that Google Chrome comes from.
+- [Chromium](http://www.chromium.org/) - Chromium is an open-source browser project that aims to build a safer, faster, and more stable way for all Internet users to experience the web.
-- [Firefox](https://www.mozilla.org/en-US/firefox/) - Firefox is among the most popular browsers for Linux.
+- [Firefox](https://www.mozilla.org/en-US/firefox/) - The new, fast browser for Mac, PC and Linux.
-- [Midori](https://www.midori-browser.org/) - Midori is among the most popular web browsers for Linux users.
+- [Midori](https://www.midori-browser.org/) - a lightweight, fast, and free web browser.
-- [Opera](https://www.opera.com) - Opera is an extremely competent browser with a lot of decent features.
+- [Opera](https://www.opera.com) - Fast, secure, easy-to-use browser.
-- [Tor](https://www.torproject.org/) - Tor is an excellent web browser for privacy.
+- [Tor](https://www.torproject.org/projects/torbrowser.html.en) - Tor Browser contains everything you need to safely browse the Internet.
-- [Vivaldi](https://vivaldi.com) - Vivaldi provide the fastest browsing experience.
+- [Vivaldi](https://vivaldi.com) - The browser that gives you control.
-- [Yandex](https://browser.yandex.com/) - Fast and convenient browser.
+- [Yandex](https://browser.yandex.com/) - A fast and secure browser.

 ## Chat